-Example: The group has managed to enter the property and Joanna, Luke and Max are looking for documents in the suspect's office.
-The GM asks them to make a group Investigation check .
-If one player succeeds, the group finds the documents.
+Example: The group has managed to enter the camp.
+Lexi, Briar and Azalea are looking for the invasion plans in the general's tent.
+The GM asks them to make a group Investigation check (Mental

+) 2.
+If one player succeeds,